 Technological advances have made it possible to manufacture a variety of fillers to improve skin marked by aging.
 Most fillers are derived from natural substances (such as collagen) while others are artificially produced.
 The patient’s skin condition and aesthetic goals will decide which type of filler will be best to use.

-Fat transfer is the harvesting of excess fat from a donor site on the patient’s body.
+A fat transfer is performed by harvesting excess fat from a donor site on the patient’s body.
 The fat is extracted using liposuction.
 These fat tissues are then purified and reinjected gradually into an area of skin with layering precision.
-The doctor will massage the skin and ensure that the intended contour is achieved.
-The body naturally absorbs fat and the results often last up to 6 months.
+Following injection, your doctor will massage the skin and ensure that the intended contour is achieved.
+The body then naturally absorbs fat.
+Results often last up to six months.

-Collagen is a naturally occurring protein in human and animals.
-Skin, bone, cartilage and teeth are rich in collagen.
-These are harvested and converted into a sterilized liquid form and used as a derma filler.
+Collagen is a naturally occurring protein in humans and animals — skin, bone, cartilage, and teeth are rich in collagen.
+These are harvested and converted into a sterilized liquid form and used as a dermal filler.
 It is a popular filler for lip augmentation procedures.
-Some collagen is derived from animals.
-Patients using a derma filler of this nature will require allergy testing ahead of the procedure to ensure that they will not have any complications.
+Some collagen is derived from animals, so patients using a dermal filler of this nature will require allergy testing ahead of the procedure to ensure that they will not have any complications.

-Usually found in the bones and teeth of humans, calcium hydroxyapatite is also harvested and processed to use as a liquid filler.
+Usually found in human bones and teeth, calcium hydroxyapatite is also harvested and processed to use as a liquid filler.
 You might know this filler as Radiesse®.
-It is considered as one of the heavier substances and ideal in adding volume to deep creases.
+It is considered one of the heavier substances and ideal in adding volume to deep creases.
 This particular filler product usually lasts longer than some of the others on the market.

 Hyaluronic acid is another substance that is sourced from humans.
 Rich deposits of this substance are commonly found in ligaments and connective tissues.
-As with other natural substances, when used as a derma filler, the results are natural and effective, but they are not long lasting as the body reabsorbs the solution over time.
+As with other natural substances, when used as a dermal filler, the results are natural and effective.
+However, they are not long-lasting — as the body reabsorbs the solution over time.
 Several brands make hyaluronic acid fillers, with one of the most popular being Juvederm®.

 Polylactic acid is an artificial substance.
-When injected, it doesn’t just add volume underneath the skin, but it also triggers the production of collagen, which helps in skin renewal.
+When injected, it doesn’t just add volume underneath the skin, but it also triggers the production of collagen which helps in skin renewal.
 The contours will be visible immediately and the skin quality will be evident after several months.
 This filler can last up to a year or longer for most patients.
 One of the well-respected brands making these types of fillers is Sculptra.

-This is a popular derma filler as it lasts longer compared to fillers that are made only from natural substances.
+Commonly known as BellaFill, PMMA injections are a popular dermal filler.
+It lasts longer compared to fillers that are made only from natural substances.
 PMMA is a hybrid of microspheres mixed with a collagen solution.
 The result is a more solid, heavy filler that works well for deep creases and for reconstructive purposes when a good amount of tissue is absent.
 This filler is considered longer lasting, meaning it has the potential to work for several years or longer.